2021.05.08 - 05.31

 Little Mountain Press

 Powder Room is the first gallery exhibition of the print work by Little Mountain Press.
-Many of Little Mountain’s customers have told Little Mountain that the prints make great decoration in the bathroom.
+According to LMP, customers have commented that the prints make great decoration in the bathroom.
 The ‘powder’ also refers to the colourful toner used in Risograph printing.

 To coincide with the upcoming Vancouver Art Book Fair which Little Mountain Press is to participate, Bookshop/Gallery will have a welcome reception for the dynamic duo on Thursday, October 17, from 5 to 7 PM.